FedML-AI/FedML-docs/system-architecture-overview.md

-## System Architecture Overview
+# System Architecture Overview

+## System Design
 ![architecture](./image/architecture_for_website.png)

+## Code Structure
-The functionality of each package is as follows:
+The functionality of each code package is as follows:

 **fedml_core**: The FedML low level API package.
 This package implements distributed computing by communication backend like MPI, and also support topology management.
 Other low-level APIs related to security and privacy are also supported.